-This opt in feature dictates purely whether you as a practice are allowed to contact them for anything other than regular contact regarding their dental care and no answer is essentially non consent; an explicit ‘Yes’ must be given before a patient can be contacted for marketing.
-This consent must be taken into consideration before contacting your patients with regards to any form of marketing.
-The answer given in this section is available as part of the patient reports and any search criteria used to obtain a list of patients from your database for the purposes of marketing should be filtered to those with a marketing consent option set to ‘Yes’.
+This opt-in feature dictates purely whether you as a practice are allowed to contact them for anything other than regular contact regarding their dental care and no answer is essentially non-consent; an explicit ‘Yes’ must be given before a patient can be contacted for marketing.
+This consent must be taken into consideration before contacting your patients with regard to any form of marketing.
+The answer given in this section is available as part of the patient reports and any search criteria used to obtain a list of patients from your database for the purposes of marketing should be filtered to those with a marketing consent option set to ‘Yes.
 You should question any patient who has not yet given or refused consent to be contacted for marketing purposes.

 Consent to marketing by the patient does not give consent for any party other than your practice to contact this patient by default, explicit permissions should be sought if you wish to share data outside your organisation.